Household Safety Information

-To better help educate the Citizens of Windcrest on the purchase and use of a fire extinguisher, FEMA offers the below link to the public:
+To better help educate the Citizens of Windcrest on the purchase and use of a fire extinguisher, FEMA offers these link to the public:

-Family Disaster Preparedness Plan: Please click this link for an informative article on Family Disaster Preparedness.
+- Family Disaster Preparedness Plan: Family Disaster Preparedness.

 The City of Windcrest is providing the following information in an effort to encourage citizens to plan for unexpected emergencies.
 Families with school-age children should be familiar with their school's emergency plan.
 Although local officials do all they can to help, it is really up to you when it comes to the comfort and safety of your household.

 If you need to evacuate your home or are asked to "shelter in place," having some essential supplies on hand will make you and your family more comfortable.

 - Essential medicines

 - Flashlights and extra batteries